tcmulder/aquamin/docs/features/theme-configuration.md

 ?> If you'd prefer not to use WP-CLI, you can simply add your own components as individual directories within `aquamin/assets/component-library/`.
 You can use the files within `aquamin/includes/cli/templates/component/` as a starting point if it's helpful, replacing all the "template" placeholder code and filename prefixes with your component's name.

 Not all components are alike, so the files each requires will differ.
-Aquamin automatically enqueues any `style.css` file as front-end styling, any `editor.css` file as back-end block editor styling, and any `script.js` file as front-end JavaScript, loading all of these site-wide.
+Aquamin automatically enqueues any `view.css` file as front-end styling, any `view.js` file as front-end JavaScript, and any `editor.css` file as back-end block editor styling, loading all of these site-wide.
 It houses any HTML or PHP in a `render.php` file, then uses `get_template_part()` to include the component wherever it's needed elsewhere in the theme.
 It also allows you to add any WordPress hooks and filters to a `hooks.php` file within each component's directory.
-You can optionally prefix all of these names (e.g. `my-component-style.css` or `my-component-hooks.php`) to make code editing and debugging easier.
+You can optionally prefix all of these names (e.g. `my-component-view.css` or `my-component-hooks.php`) to make code editing and debugging easier.
 The goal is to ensure each component's code only exists within it's own directory, making them easy to find, manage, and edit.

 ?> When you use the `wp aquamin component create` command, you'll conveniently find the `get_template_part()` call (including the appropriate file path) in the  `render.php` file's header comment.